-GPT's credit rating has been upgraded by Standards & Poor's from BBB to BBB+ in August 2009 and by Moody's from Baa3 to Baa1 in December 2009 after a significant improvement in the gearing ratio, the change in the Group's distribution policy from 2010 and the continued execution of GPT's strategy.
+GPT's credit rating has been upgraded by S&P from BBB to BBB+ in August 2009 and by Moody's from Baa3 to Baa1 in December 2009 after a significant improvement in the gearing ratio, the change in the Group's distribution policy from 2010 and the continued execution of GPT's strategy.
+Standard & Poor's upgraded GPT credit rating from BBB to BBB+ in August 2009.